Cyber-Labs/Cyber-Labs-Get-Started/machine-learning.md

 ## Start here

-* Start with [Machine Learning](https://www.coursera.org/learn/machine-learning) course on Coursera by Stanford University.
+* Start with [Machine Learning Specialization](https://in.coursera.org/specializations/machine-learning-introduction#courses) on Coursera by DeepLearning.AI and Stanford University.

-  Instructed by Andrew Ng, this course covers all the basics you need to get off in the field.
-Based on Stanford's CS229 course.
+  Instructed by Andrew Ng, this 3-course specialization covers all the basics you need to get off in the field.

 ## Learn Python for Machine Learning

-The course mentioned above uses Matlab as its primary programming language.
-However, Python is widely preferred language in the real world applications.
-Now that you have sufficient knowledge about machine learning, get down to implementing the ML algorithms and do some toy projects using Python this time.
+Python is the preferred language in the real world applications of Machine Learning.
+Now that you have sufficient knowledge about machine learning, get down to implementing the ML algorithms and do some toy projects using Python.

 * Learn Python here: [Lectures by Sentdex](https://pythonprogramming.net/)
+* You can also refer: [W3Schools Python Tutorial](https://www.w3schools.com/python/)

 To implement the machine learning algorithms in Python, learn to use the following python modules:

-* Numpy and Pandas: Used for advanced matrix manipulation and linear algebra.
-[Course](https://www.udacity.com/course/intro-to-data-analysis--ud170)
+* NumPy and Pandas: Used for advanced matrix manipulation and linear algebra.
+[Course](https://www.udacity.com/course/intro-to-data-analysis--ud170) \| [NumPy Tutorial](https://www.w3schools.com/python/numpy/default.asp) \| [Pandas Tutorial](https://www.w3schools.com/python/pandas/default.asp)
 * Matplotlib: Used for visualization, plotting and drawing stuff.
-[Introductory course](https://www.datacamp.com/community/tutorials/matplotlib-tutorial-python) \| [Reference](https://www.labri.fr/perso/nrougier/teaching/matplotlib/)
+[Introductory course](https://www.datacamp.com/community/tutorials/matplotlib-tutorial-python) \| [Reference](https://www.labri.fr/perso/nrougier/teaching/matplotlib/) \| [Tutorial](https://www.w3schools.com/python/matplotlib_intro.asp)

 ## Common ML Algorithms